 “The way that characters are in introduced in the book is very tricky for television-making.” said Judkins.
 “Jordan had a wonderful vision for how everything was going to tie together at the end, but a lot of characters are introduced for one scene or one small sequence and then are essential to the story of the books three books later.
 And to tell story like that in television is almost impossible because real human beings are playing these characters and you have to track their availabilities.
 And I think that’s one of the hardest things, and a place in which you see a lot of changes from book to screen is in how we approach these characters and how they arrive to the show because we just can’t tell the story the same way that he did in the books.”

 Coupled with expensive VFX (the scenes in which the Trollocs attack Emond’s Field and butcher its inhabitants are both visceral and terrifying) and a shooting location in Prague, The Wheel of Time is off to a solid and smart start.

 If I can find a way to overlook the dangling forehead jewellery of certain characters — a staple of B-Movie fantasy throughout the 80’s and 90’s — I may even have to grudgingly admit I quite like this new series.
 For the first time I want to see how the story ends.

-The Wheel of Time continues with new episodes dropping weekly on Amazon Prime until the season one finale on December 24, 2021.
+The Wheel of Time continues with new episodes dropping weekly on Prime Video until the season one finale on December 24, 2021.
 Unsurprisingly, the series has already been renewed for season 2.

 Follow @TVPulse Magazine for more Wheel of Time scoop.